maxyedid/JavaChess/README.md

 # JavaChess
 Chess game created through the java GUI system

-Personally, I created the project and ran this code through the eclipse IDE and it works fine at the moment.
+I created the project and ran this code through the eclipse IDE and it works fine.
 You can download eclipse through this site: https://www.eclipse.org/ide/ Then, you should clone this repository into eclipse and also select a directory location.